-The plan of this paper is as follows.
-In Section II, we shortly review the van Citter-Zernike theorem and the qubit detector model.
-We adopt two qubit detectors as our imaging system which can extract spatial correlation of wave field.
-In Section III, after reviewing Hawking radiation in the Kerr-de Sitter spacetime, we present the spatial correlation function of Hawking radiation in terms of transmission and reflection coefficients for wave modes.
-In Section IV, we explain numerical method to evaluate reflection and transmission coefficients.
+The remainder of this paper is organized as follows.
+In Section II, we shortly review the van Cittert-Zernike theorem and the qubit detector model.
+We adopt two qubit detectors as our imaging system, which can extract the spatial correlation of a wave field.
+In Section III, after reviewing Hawking radiation in the KdS spacetime, we present the spatial correlation function of Hawking radiation in terms of transmission and reflection coefficients for wave modes.
+In Section IV, we explain a numerical method to evaluate reflection and transmission coefficients.
 In Section V, we present images of black holes.
-Section VI is devoted to summary and conclusion.
-We adopt units $c=\hbar=G=1$ throughout this paper.
+Section VI is devoted to a summary and conclusion.
+We adopt units of $c=\hbar=G=1$ throughout this paper.